top of page

 While, according to Texas law, even in the most egregious of cases the court cannot take someone’s separate property, it is possible that the court can deprive an individual of the use of his or her separate property for some period of time, under certain circumstances.
 In one famous case, the court allowed the ex-wife and children to live in the separate property home of the ex-husband, as additional child support.

-If you have any more questions about no-fault divorce in the Southlake area, please contact us via our contact page or give us a call.
+If you have any more questions about no-fault divorce, please contact us via our contact page or give us a call.

 bottom of page